Autocratic Governments Can Now 'Buy Their Own NSA' - Slashdot

 In Capitalist East NGO puts sanctions on you.

+And in Israel a despot's money is as good as anyone else's.
+Oy vey, you got to make a living already!

+You are all fake.
+APK would post with an actual username if he were not a cowardly troll.

 We're getting a private NSA in the US, too.
-(Score:2)
+(Score:4, Informative)

 This story broke just a few days ago.